JustinToribio/ml-pipeline/README.md

 # Context

-The objective of the pipeline is to train and evaluate a wine rating prediction machine learning model.
+The objective of the pipeline is to train and evaluate a wine rating prediction machine learning model, from beginning to end.

 The pipeline will download a dataset of 10,000 different wines, which includes various qualitative and quantitative attributes of the wines, including the wines' ratings ("points").